joseflindkvist/DD2482-tutorial/Localstack/finish/finish.md

 Congratulations on completing the tutorial! 🎉

-In this scenario, you:

-- Set up LocalStack to simulate AWS services.
-- Created an S3 bucket and Lambda function.
-- Configured S3 to trigger Lambda on file uploads.

-Feel free to explore more AWS services using LocalStack.
+**Summary**

+*Step 1: Creating an S3 Bucket with LocalStack*

+We set up LocalStack and created an S3 bucket using the awslocal command.
+This provided a simulated AWS environment for storing files locally.

+*Step 2: Deploying a Lambda Function*

+We created a simple Lambda function, zipped it, and deployed it to LocalStack.
+This allowed us to emulate AWS Lambda serverless functions in a local environment.

+*Step 3: Triggering Lambda via S3 Events*

+We configured an S3 event to trigger the Lambda function whenever a file is uploaded to the S3 bucket.
+We then verified the function execution by checking the logs to ensure the Lambda function was triggered successfully.

+*Step 5: Modify the Lambda function to interact with DynamoDB*

+In this step, we modified the Lambda function to interact with DynamoDB.
+Now, every time a file is uploaded to the S3 bucket, the Lambda function inserts a new item into the DynamoDB table, simulating how Lambda can be used to interact with other AWS services in a serverless architecture.

 Thank you for participating!